 Primary Sources Defined

 A primary source is usually a record made at the time of an event by participants or by firsthand observers.
 Examples include contemporary newspaper or magazine accounts, government reports, photographs, and manuscripts.
 For more information on primary sources, see this guide.
+For a guide to OU history see this link.

 Digital Collections from the OU Western History Collections